nurin1732/XenberSDU/README.md

-# XenberSDU
+# XenberSIntelligent Predictive Analytics for Enterprise Operations
-Hackathon CodeFest 2025 Xenber Track 1 Entry Intelligent Predictive Analytics for Enterprise Operations by the Sekai Dev Unit
+Hackathon CodeFest 2025 Xenber Track 1 Entry by the Sekai Dev Unit

+## Prerequisites
+Python 3.9 to 3.11 supported

-How to start the program:
+## How to run
 Windows
 1. Open PowerShell
 2. Run: